-Details regarding the Mays MS Business Program curriculum may be obtained by visiting the MS Business Program Office (Wehner 365) or at http://mays.tamu.edu/ms-business.
+Details regarding the Mays MS Business Program curriculum may be obtained by visiting the MS Business Program Office or at http://mays.tamu.edu/ms-business.
 The Mays MS Business Program is a non-thesis degree for which a final oral examination is not required.
-Admission to the program is for the Summer session only.
 The program commences once annually in early summer.
+Admission to the program is in early Summer only.
 The Mays Business School is accredited by the Association to Advance Collegiate Schools of Business (AACSB) at all program levels.

-The degree plan must be completed and processed by the MS Business program office and filed with the Office of Graduate and Professional Studies prior to the deadline imposed by the student’s college and no later than dates announced in the OGAPS calendar of deadlines for graduation.
+The degree plan must be completed and processed by the MS Business program office and filed with the Graduate and Professional School prior to the deadline imposed by the student’s college and no later than dates announced in the GPS calendar of deadlines for graduation.

 The course requirements for the Mays MS Business degree consists of 36 credit hours, 20 hours of which are core business courses and 16 hours of which are Business Administration (BUAD) courses.

 Because of the nature and structure of the Mays MS Business program, the transfer of credit for the MS Business core courses is not accepted.

 Normally the use of such courses is not permitted within the Mays MS Business coursework.

 For non-distance degree programs, no more than 50 percent of the credit hours required for the program may be completed through distance education courses.

 A final oral examination is not required for the Master of Science in Business degree.